Another Police Killing Of A Black Man Stokes US Tension, Debate - UrduPoint

 Another Police Killing Of A Black Man Stokes US Tension, Debate

-Washington, (UrduPoint / Pakistan Point News - 14th Jun, 2020 ) :The fatal shooting of a black man by a white police officer, this time in Atlanta, Georgia, poured more fuel Sunday on a raging US debate over racism after another round of street protests and the resignation of the city's police chief.
+Washington, (UrduPoint / Pakistan Point News - 15th Jun, 2020 ) :The fatal shooting of a black man by a white police officer in Atlanta has poured more fuel on the raging US debate over racism, prompting another round of street protests and the resignation of the southern city's police chief.

-A Wendy's restaurant where 27-year-old Rayshard Brooks was killed was set on fire Saturday and hundreds of people marched to protest the killing.
+The death of 27-year-old Rayshard Brooks was ruled a homicide by the county medical examiner's office on Sunday, a day after the Wendy's restaurant where he died was set on fire and hundreds of people marched to denounce the killing.

-Recorded on video and surveillance cameras, Brooks's fatal encounter with police was the latest in a string of incidents that has sparked a wave of nationwide protests over police brutality.
+His deadly encounter with police on Friday drew expressions of outrage, shock and dismay in a country deeply shaken by civil unrest since the May 25 police killing in Minneapolis, Minnesota of George Floyd, an unarmed black man.

 Atlanta Mayor Keisha Lance Bottoms announced at a news conference Saturday that Police Chief Erika Shields had decided to step down.

-The death drew expressions of outrage, shock and dismay in a country deeply shaken by civil unrest since the May 25 police killing in Minneapolis, Minnesota of George Floyd, an unarmed black man.
+The officer who shot Brooks -- identified as Garrett Rolfe -- has been dismissed.

-James Clyburn, an African American member of Congress from South Carolina, said he was incensed.
+Fulton County District Attorney Paul Howard said his office would decide whether to lay criminal charges against Rolfe by mid-week, the Atlanta Journal-Constitution reported.

-"This did not call for lethal force.
-And I don't know what's in the culture that would make this guy do that.
+James Clyburn, an African-American member of Congress from South Carolina, said he was incensed by the killing.

 Some activists on the left have taken up "defund the police" as a rallying cry, one that US President Donald Trump has jumped on to use as a cudgel against his Democratic rival for the White House, Joe Biden.